 FrontPage

-Page history last edited by ilene.frank@...
-2 wks ago
+Page history last edited by Ilene Frank 5 years, 12 months ago

 This is an attempt to develop a list of things to consider about using Second Life for educational purposes.
 The resources/links, etc. come from all the wonderful, creative educators on SLED (Second Life Educators Discussion list), blogs, librarians on the Alliance Library Google Group, etc. Help us organize this!
 Send suggestions to ilene.frank at gmail .
 Other authors of this wiki include Joe Floyd and Drew Smith from the Tampa Library, University of South Florida.
 This wiki was originally set up to support an online workshop we did.
 While we won't be making many additions or changes, we would like to keep this wiki refreshed.
 Let us know about broken links, etc.